avafinger/cedrusH264_vdpau_A64/README.md

   - NanoPi A64
   - Pine64

-To be tested on boards below soon when i get them:
+To be tested on boards below as soon as i get them:

   - SOPINE (gently sent by tllim) - stuck somewhere around the globe!?
   - OPI Win